Phoenix Coyotes bankruptcy and sale: Bankruptcy hearings

-The NHL also revealed another bid, by businessman Anthony Leblanc of Thunder Bay, Ontario to purchase the Coyotes, which they also rejected as 'incomplete' but encouraged Leblanc to pursue the bid.
-Leblanc's company, Ice Edge Holdings Inc. publicly revealed their bid with a letter of intent filed with the bankruptcy court.
-The club would bid up to $150 million for the team, and keep it in Phoenix, with up to five games played annually in Saskatoon, Saskatchewan.
-Ice Edge also named Canadian businessman Daryl Jones as one of the principals in its group.
+The NHL also revealed another bid, by businessman Anthony LeBlanc of Thunder Bay, Ontario, to purchase the Coyotes, which they also rejected as "incomplete" but encouraged LeBlanc to pursue the bid.
+LeBlanc's company, Ice Edge Holdings Inc., publicly revealed its bid with a letter of intent filed with the bankruptcy court.
+The club would bid as much as $150 million for the team and keep it in Phoenix, with as many as five games played annually in Saskatoon, Saskatchewan.
+Ice Edge also named Canadian businessman Daryl Jones as one of its principals.

-On August 13, 2009, Judge Baum ordered the NHL to hand over documents regarding the Coyotes' relocation.
-These documents were related to any potential expansion to Hamilton, and any relocation fees charged for any franchise moves by the NHL.
-Documents filed with the court included the previously secret NHL Constitution and also the section of the NHL Bylaws which spelled rules of relocation fees.
-Balsillie's lawyers filed the documents, claiming that sections of the Constitution violate anti-trust law and asked that the judge ignore the rules of the NHL on that basis.
-These became part of the public record and available on various web sites to download.
+On August 13, 2009, Judge Baum ordered the NHL to surrender documents regarding the Coyotes' relocation.
+These documents were related to any potential expansion to Hamilton and any relocation fees charged for franchise moves by the NHL.
+Documents filed with the court included the previously secret NHL constitution and also the section of the NHL bylaws that dictated the rules regarding relocation fees.
+Balsillie's lawyers filed the documents, claiming that sections of the constitution violated antitrust law, and asked that the judge ignore the rules of the NHL on that basis.

-On September 6, 2009, it was reported by the Toronto Star that the NHL set a potential relocation fee of $101 million to $195 million to move the Phoenix Coyotes to Hamilton, while economics professor Andrew Zimbalist in a study conducted for James Balsillie valued the move at $11.2 million to $12.9 million.
-On September 7, 2009, Balsillie had reportedly sweetened his offer by US$40–50 million to buy out the lease of the Glendale Arena.
+On September 6, 2009, it was reported by the Toronto Star that the NHL had set a potential relocation fee of $101 million to $195 million to move the Coyotes to Hamilton, while economics professor Andrew Zimbalist, in a study conducted for Balsillie, valued the move at $11.2 million to $12.9 million.
+On September 7, 2009, Balsillie had reportedly raised his offer by US$40–50 million to pay the remainder of the lease with Glendale Arena.

-On September 9, 2009, it was reported that both Reinsdorf and Ice Edge Holdings had withdrawn from the bidding for the Coyotes, leaving only Balsillie and the NHL as prospective purchasers.
-It was announced on September 24 that Wayne Gretzky had stepped down as head coach.
+On September 9, 2009, it was reported that both Reinsdorf and Ice Edge Holdings had withdrawn from the bidding, leaving only Balsillie and the NHL as prospective purchasers.
+It was announced on September 24 that Wayne Gretzky had resigned as head coach.

 On September 30, 2009, Judge Baum rejected both bids.
-This effectively ended any chance of a forced sale to Balsillie and relocating the Coyotes to Canada.
-However, the NHL's bid was criticized for its failure to repay Moyes and Gretzky, two of the largest creditors, though the league had a chance to improve its bid.
-While Balsillie's bid treated both as full creditors, the NHL promised Moyes only about $14 million of his claimed losses of $104 million, which would be shared with Gretzky who has a claim of about $22 million.
+This effectively ended any chance of a forced sale to Balsillie and relocation of the Coyotes to Canada.
+However, the NHL's bid was criticized for its failure to repay Moyes and Gretzky, two of the largest creditors, although the league had a chance to improve its bid.
+While Balsillie's bid treated both as full creditors, the NHL promised Moyes only about $14 million of his claimed losses of $104 million, which would be shared with Gretzky, who had a claim of about $22 million.